A nifty new GNOME extension lets you tweak the layout, appearance, and functionality of the Quick Settings menu in GNOME Shell.

-• Show notifications in Quick Settings menu
+• Move notifications to Quick Settings menu

-• Show per-app audio stream volume sliders
+• See per-app audio stream volume sliders

-Media streams, for instance, allow you to control volume on a per-app basis rather than globally.
-Plus, you can configure separate audio streams to show the corresponding app icon and/or a description of the application/stream in play.
+Plus, you can configure these separate audio streams to show their corresponding app icon and/or a description of the application/stream in play so it’s easier to see what app is playing what sound.

 screenshot of Quick Settings Tweaker settings for volume mixer with menu also open